dell/terraform-provider-powerflex/docs/data-sources/peer_system.md

 */

 # commands to run this tf file : terraform init && terraform apply --auto-approve
+# This feature is only supported for PowerFlex 4.5 and above.

 # Get all Peer System details present on the cluster
 data "powerflex_peer_system" "example1" {